aabhiyann/audio-classification-cnn/README.md

   - **Experiment 1** (capacity reduction) in `03_cnn_improved.ipynb`: reducing the Dense layer from 64 → 32 halved parameters but did **not** improve generalization on the tiny dataset.
   - **Experiment 2** (Dropout on small dataset) in `03_cnn_improved.ipynb`: strong Dropout (0.5) further hurt performance, showing that heavy regularization + very little data leads to underfitting.
   - **Full-data experiments completed** in `04_cnn_full_data.ipynb`: trained baseline CNN and CNN+Dropout(0.3) on all 610 clips (440 train / 78 val / 92 test).
 The Dropout model is our final chosen model with ≈88% test accuracy.
+  - **Transfer learning experiments completed** in `05_transfer_learning.ipynb`: used pre-trained YAMNet to extract embeddings and trained a classifier head.
+YAMNet achieved ≈62% test accuracy, confirming that CNN from scratch is better for this task.

 - **Key Learnings from Initial Experiments**